 The practice of still life develops and strengthens your natural level of drawing ability.
 It improves your observation and rendering of shape, tone, color, pattern and texture in a range of different media.
-You also learn a lot about composition - the interaction of positive shapes (the objects) and negative space (the area around the objects)
+You also learn a lot about composition - the interaction of positive shapes (the objects) and negative space (the area around the objects).

-Still Life art has existed in one form or another since the time of the Ancient Romans and Greeks.
-Although there are examples of Ancient Roman still life, mostly in the form of interior decoration, that have been preserved when Mount Vesuvius erupted in A.D.79, there are no examples from Ancient Greece.
+Still Life has existed in one form or another since the time of the Ancient Romans and Greeks.
+Although there are examples of Ancient Roman still life, mostly in the form of mosaics and interior decoration that was preserved when Mount Vesuvius erupted in A.D.79, there are no examples from Ancient Greece.
 There is, however, a story from around this time in the book 'Historia Naturalis' (the only surviving history of ancient art) by the Roman writer Pliny who lived from AD 23-29.
 It tells us about a competition that took place about 400BC between two Greek painters Zeuxis and Parrhasius.
-Zeuxis created a painting of grapes which were so convincing that the birds flew around and tried to peck at them.
+Zeuxis created a painting of grapes which were so convincing that birds flew down and tried to peck at them.
 In art, this kind of realistic painting is called a ‘trompe l’oeil’ (a French artistic term which means ‘trick of the eye’).
-Envious of his fellow artist’s display of skill, Parrhasius painted a ‘trompe l’oeil’ image of a curtain which appeared to conceal a painting about the Trojan War beneath it.
+Envious of his fellow artist’s display of skill, Parrhasius painted a ‘trompe l’oeil’ image of a curtain which appeared to conceal a painting of the Trojan War beneath it.
 On seeing his friend’s work, Zeuxis asked Parrhasius to pull back the curtain to reveal the rest of the painting.
 At that moment, Parrhasius claimed victory.
 Although Zeuxis had fooled the birds, Parrhasius had succeeded in fooling a fellow artist, an altogether more difficult task.
 Since the earliest times, Still Life has always been a subject that artists have used to show off their technical skills in painting.

-However, during the Reformation, as the Catholic Church’s patronage of the arts declined, and the patronage of dealers and collectors grew, a greater demand for still lifes emerged, particularly in Protestant countries like Holland.
+During the Reformation, as the Catholic Church’s patronage of the arts declined and the patronage of dealers and collectors grew, a greater demand for still lifes emerged, particularly in Protestant countries like Holland.
 These early works were usually displays of rich possessions or lavish ‘banquet pieces’ which reflected the wealth of the patron.